ravachol/kew/README.md

 * Chafa
 * FreeImage
 * glib2.0 and AVFormat.
 These should be installed with the others, if not install them.

-A TrueColor capable terminal is recommended, like Konsole, kitty or st, to display colors properly.

-For a complete list of capable terminals, see this page: [Colors in Terminal](https://gist.github.com/CMCDragonkai/146100155ecd79c7dac19a9e23e6a362) (github.com).

 Install FFmpeg, FFTW, Chafa and FreeImage using your distro's package manager.
 For instance: